 Do you think your students would benefit from a professional artist coming to your classroom?

-Keep scrolling to see some of the incredible artists that visited California’s Central Coast this past season
+Keep scrolling to see some of the incredible artists coming to California’s Central Coast this season

-and learn how you can make these experiences a reality for your school!
+and click on an event to learn how you can make these experiences a reality for your school!

 Mariachi Garibaldi de Jaime Cuéllar, a vibrant and acclaimed ensemble known for their spirited performances of traditional Mexican mariachi music, brought the rich cultural heritage of Mexico directly to over 1,000 students at Jiménez Elementary in Santa Maria.
 Accompanied by two folklórico dancers from Ballet Folklorico del Rio Grande, the ensemble’s in-school performance showcased the vibrant music and dance traditions of the region, offering students a unique and immersive cultural experience.